-- (i) Admission Letter with photo affixed thereon and photo ID card in Original and photocopy as mentioned in Point 5 (4).
-Staff candidates have to bring RBI Identity Card and its photocopy. - (ii) Separate admission letters, for each shift. - (iii) One ball point pen.
+- (i) Admission Letter with photo affixed thereon and photo ID card in Original and photocopy.
+Staff candidates have to bring RBI Identity Card and its photocopy. - (ii) Separate admission letters, for each shift. - (iii) One ball point pen and a stamp pad with you.